groupcash/core/README.md

-# Groupcash: A Complementary Commodity-Backed Cryptographic Community Currency
+# Groupcash: A Commodity-Backed Cryptographic Community Currency

 This text describes a virtual complementary currency, relying on contracts concluded with cryptographic signatures and backed by delivery promises of value-creating community members.
 The compatibility and plausibility of these promises is verified by a regulatory mechanism.
 The proposal is inspired by cryptographic and local currencies.